PhysGaia: A Physics-Aware Benchmark with Multi-Body Interactions for Dynamic Novel View Synthesis: Details of Experimental Results

 \subsection{Additional Qualitative Results}

-Figure~\ref{fig:qualitative_result_supple} shows additional qualitative results, where all methods fail to accurately capture multi-body interactions, producing blurred or under-reconstructed outputs.
-For the 4DGS~\cite{wu20234d}, using the default grid learning rate frequently causes NaN values in the loss.
-Reducing the learning rate stabilizes training but results in poor dynamic capture, with outputs resembling static scenes.
+Figure~\ref{fig:qualitative_result_supple} and Figure~\ref{fig:qualitative_result_main} present qualitative results from monocular settings, revealing that all methods struggle to accurately capture multi-body interactions.
+This leads to common issues like needle-like artifacts and under-reconstruction of dynamic regions.
+For 4DGS~\citep{wu20234d}, its default grid learning rate often causes NaN loss values; while reducing it stabilizes training, the output resembles static scenes due to poor dynamic capture.